0xfefe-com/0xfefe-com.github.io/docs/0002/info.md

 ---

-The 0rganization of the Federation of Entertainers and Funny Endeavors (0xfefe) is pleased to announce the inaugural edition of the independent fork of this internationally acclaimed and world-renowned event.
+The 0rganization of the Federation of Entertainers and Funny Endeavors (0xfefe) is pleased to announce the second installment of this internationally acclaimed and world-renowned event.

 <div style="display: flex; align-items: center; justify-content: center;">
     <img src="/0002/gifgit.gif" alt="">